exccrr/ethscanner/README.md

 A lightweight CLI tool written in Go that connects to the Ethereum blockchain and retrieves the latest block information using Infura RPC.

 It fetches:
-- latest block number
+- Latest block number
-- block hash
+- Block hash
-- from and to
-- timestamp
+- Block timestamp (converted to human-readable time)
+- Sender and receiver (From / To) for first 5 transactions
-- total value
+- ETH value transferred in each transaction
-- number of transactions
+- Total ETH transferred in the block
-- first 5 transaction hashes
+- First 5 transaction hashes
+- ERC-20 Transfer events from logs (token transfers)
+- Number of transactions in the block

 ---